learnabpframework/learnabp/docs/en/Community-Articles/2022-05-20-ABP-and-Ionic/Post.md

 ### ABP CLI

-you will also need to have the ABP CLI installed to create the startup template.
+You will also need to have the ABP CLI installed to create the startup template.
 ABP CLI is a command line insterface that is used to automate some common tasks for the ABP framework based solution.

 In order to install the ABP CLI you will need an IDE such as [Visual Studio](https://visualstudio.microsoft.com/vs/) that uspports [.Net 6.0+](https://dotnet.microsoft.com/download/dotnet) installed